 At present, it is hard for me to sleep, to read, to write.
 Hell, it’s hard to speak.
 It’s just too damn much effort.
 Besides, I’m fine for now inside a bubble of silence.
 In fact I prefer it.
 Perhaps because I know it will not last.

-Good moments: a nice lunch with two new friends; a nice dinner at a steakhouse with my son; a pleasant evening of take-out pizza before his departure.
+Good moments: a nice lunch with two new acquaintances; a nice dinner at a steakhouse with my son; a pleasant evening of take-out pizza before his departure.

-This is a soundless place.
-Then thunderstorms break rank with the silence.
-They threaten, flash, and yield to a luminous swath of pink.
+This is a soundless place until thunderstorms break the silence.
 I gaze out the window and see mountains.
 Where am I?

 Naturally, there are stories explaining the move, rationale for the general location I chose, and careful consideration of the usual risks.
 I tell myself I’ve faced far more unsettling events than starting over in a new place — because I have.
 I tell myself I’ve faced far more frightening challenges than disorientation — because I have.
 And I tell myself I am fortunate in my undertaking of so much complicated change — because I am.